osydorchuk89/artist_prediction/README.md

 The resulting machine learning demo that attempts to recognize authors of famous paintings is available on Hugging Face Saces [here](https://huggingface.co/spaces/osydorchuk/painting_authors).
 Given the dataset limitations, the model only recognizes paintings of 50 artists.

-The post on Medium outlining key results of the project will follow soon.
+The post on Medium outlining key results of the project is available [here](https://medium.com/@oleksii.sydorchuk/building-my-first-book-recommender-engine-results-and-lessons-learned-4aad48d29f00).